tr37ion/blender-theme-brownways/README.md

 ## Issues

-I tested **Borwnways** for the last weeks and I think it's color setup is ok for daily use.
+I tested **Borwnways** for the last weeks and I think it's current colors are ok for daily use.
 Feel free to report your issues.
-I will pick your issue reports as soon as possible.
+I will pick them up as soon as possible.
 Hopefully, you can enjoy this theme.

 Now, have fun.